IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="select-sample-2-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

-To help visually separate item groups, select component supports items grouping by wrapping items in `<igx-select-item-group>`.
+To help visually separate item groups, select component supports item grouping by wrapping items in an `<igx-select-item-group>`.
 This works best with hierarchical data that can be iterated to declare the components.
-In the following example, each group has a `label` and list a collection of `items`:
+In the following example, each group has a `label` and a collection of `items`:
 ```typescript
 public greengrocery: any[] = [
     { label: "Fruits", items: [ "Apple", "Orange", "Banana" ] },